Untitled

 Course Description

 This course prepares students for precalculus by reviewing the fundamental concepts of algebra.
 Topics include equations and inequalities, exponents, radicals, functions, systems of equations, polynomials, and applications.
-Students must take a math assessment for placement purposes prior to registration.
 Prerequisite: Intermediate Algebra or equivalent skills.

 Essential Objectives